flux-framework/rfc/spec_14.rst

    ``duration`` is configured, and the current instance has no expiration, then resources shall be allocated without expiration.

+**preemptible-after**
+   A floating point number greater than or equal to zero representing job run time after which the job MAY be canceled in order to make way for other jobs.
+A value of zero indicates that the job is immediately preemptible.
+The attribute SHALL NOT be set if the job is never preemptible.

 **environment**
    The value of the ``environment`` attribute is a dictionary containing the names and values of environment variables that should be set (or unset) when spawning